dgheig/API-2021-HTTP-Infra/README.md

     # Create the final image by copying the binary inside of it
     docker build --no-cache -f crow.Dockerfile -t res-crow .
     ```

     (see `step2/cpp/build.sh` script)

     This method is better when building with local cache (e.g. node) since we won't have to pull then everytime.

   * Using Docker [multi-step build](https://docs.docker.com/develop/develop-images/multistage-build/):

     1. One image is created with the required package to build
     2. A second image is created from the previous one and the sources.
 The binary is built inside of this image
     3. This final image will simply copy from the second one the compiled binary.

-    This method is standalone and perfectly reproducible, but will take longer since it won't be able to remember cache information between the builds
+    This method is standalone and perfectly reproducible, but will take longer since it won't be able to remember cache information between the builds.
+It is easier to use with docker-compose since we don't have to do extra previous steps before running `docker-compose up`